 *You will need your Federal Student Aid ID (FSA ID) in order to sign in.

 Master Promissory Note

 The Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
-It also explains the terms and conditions of your loan(s).
-For instance, it will include information on how interest is calculated and which deferment and cancellation provisions may be available to you.
-There are two types of MPNs in the Direct Loan Program: one for Direct Subsidized/Unsubsidized Loans and one for Direct PLUS Loans.
-A single MPN is valid for up to 10 years.
+There are two types of MPNs, one for Direct Subsidized/Unsubsidized Stafford Loans and one for Direct Parent PLUS Loans.

-To request an increase to your initial loan amount offer, please complete a Direct Loan Increase Request form and submit to the Financial Aid Office.
+To request an increase to your initial loan amount, please complete a Direct Loan Increase Request form and submit to the Financial Aid Office.

 Student loan funds borrowed through The William D. Ford Federal Direct Loan Program are sent electronically to ACC and paid to student accounts.
 No loan(s) will be released prior to scheduled disbursement dates for any reason.
 First-time borrower loan disbursements are made 30 days after the beginning of the term.

-Any loan funds remaining after the tuition and fee balance has been paid in full, will be disbursed to the student via the method chosen by the student (i.e. automatic deposit into your banking institution, BankMobile, or a mailed paper check) within 14 days.
+Any loan funds remaining after the tuition and fee balance has been paid in full, will be disbursed to you via your chosen method within 14 days.